-Every state requires that LLCs registered under its law designate a registered agent (sometimes called a “resident agent”.)
+Every state requires that LLCs registered under its law designate a registered agent (sometimes called a “resident agent” or “statutory agent”.)
 This agent must occupy a physical location within the state, and serves as a representative of the company for receiving government documents on behalf of the LLC.
 The most likely documents the registered agent would be responsible for handling would be tax forms and notices of lawsuits.

 If you are forming an LLC in the same state in which your business operates, you may choose be your own registered agent and receive documents under your business address.
 You will find that this is a very common arrangement.
 Even if you are operating your business out of your home, you can designate your home address for receiving this government correspondence.